 Duration: 2 months

-2- Create an information architecture (IA) and a site map for the new website
+2- Create an information architecture (IA) and a site map for the new website based on the research findings

 4- Create wireframes to plan the website layout and organization